hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 ;
 ```

 This is a straightforward query.
-We order the visits by timestamp, and then select the first five.
+We order the visits by `timestamp`, and then select the first five.
 Since the dataset is
 small,
 it doesn't even take that long (around 200 ms on my computer).
 Now, if we're aware that our website is getting regular visitors, we can make an educated guess about when the last five